francissibal/Credit_Card_Fraud_Analysis/README.md

 Behavioral Pattern: A common fraud signature was identified: Many fraudulent charges are low-value transactions but occur at unusual distances from the cardholder’s normal location.
 This suggests card-not-present fraud or account takeover activity, where stolen credentials are first tested with small purchases before larger fraudulent attempts.

+### Recommendations
+Based on the analysis, the following actions are recommended:
+* Strengthen fraud detection in online transactions, especially shopping_net and misc_net.
+* Prioritize monitoring in high-loss states such as California, Missouri, and Nebraska.
+* Target awareness campaigns for older customers (46+) who are disproportionately affected.
+* Collaborate with merchants frequently linked to fraud to tighten verification measures.
+* Enhance geolocation-based anomaly detection to catch suspicious local fraud attempts.

 ## Query 1: Fraud Risk by Purchase Category
 Returns the Top Category in Fradulent Rate %, Total Transactions, Total Fraud Transactions, Average of Fraud Amount and Legit Amount.